Ana Matronic: Personal life

-Matronic described herself as having a "Cornish, Welsh and Irish heritage".
-During a performance in Cardiff, Wales, Matronic "Came out" as Welsh stating that "Some people in England have told me I don't want to be telling people about it" adding "It's true.
+Matronic described herself as having a "Cornish, Welsh, and Irish heritage".
+During a performance in Cardiff, Wales, Matronic "came out" as Welsh stating that "some people in England have told me I don't want to be telling people about it", adding "it's true.
 Generations back the Matronics originally came from Wales.
 There were just a few more 'w's and 'g's and 'l's in the name in the past."
 Matronic has a tattoo on her ankle of a Celtic knot to signify her roots, as well as a large tattoo on her right shoulder of bionic circuitry.

 Matronic married her long-time boyfriend and fiancé Seth Kirby in April 2010 at New York City Hall after they had been together for seven years.
-She has had relationships with women, but stated in a 2013 interview with Diva she "[doesn't] like identifying as gay or straight or even bisexual" but rather as "a human being", saying "I believe in human rights.
-We should treat each other exactly the same whoever we are.
-The rigid constructs put into place to define us don't really work."
+She has had relationships with women, but stated in a 2013 interview with Diva she "[doesn't] like identifying as gay or straight or even bisexual."